South London Quakers

 library and kitchen, with parking facilities.

-Croydon and Sutton are both holding Meetings for Worship via Zoom.
+.
+Croydon and Sutton are both continuing to hold Meetings for Worship

 We try to make them as much like normal Sunday meeting as possible - arrive any time from 10:00,